It's Time to Cut SD's Food Tax

 -- South Dakota is recognized as one of 5 states with the most unfair tax systems, taking a bigger share of income from struggling households than from wealthier ones.
 The food tax is the most regressive part of sales tax.

 -- Refund programs do not work.
 South Dakota tried one for several years.
-It missed approximately 98% of low-income South Dakotans.
+It missed the majority of eligible low-income South Dakotans.

 -- Food stamp(SNAP) purchases are not taxed (thankfully!).
 Does that solve the problem?
 No: Many low-income households do not get SNAP.
 Those who do are expected to buy some of their food with cash.
 Those who are able to increase their earnings enough to get off SNAP get a double whammy: No food assistance and now tax on all their groceries.